-I also ask that you arrange a way for any older siblings to leave the studio once the sibling portion is complete.
-Whether that be to the park or back home with a parent or other caregiver.
+I also ask that you arrange a way for older siblings to leave the studio once the parent sibling images are complete.
+I prefer to start with parent images first, then add sibling(s).
+Older siblings can be brought to the park, or sent home with one parent/caregiver.

 I try to keep the studio at 75-80 degrees while shooting our session.
 I suggest dressing in layers may be a good idea.
 My studio has 2 sides.
 The shooting side and and a parent side where you can sit and just relax, it is a bit cooler over on the parent side as well.
 My assistant and I will be working to get through all our shots and if we need you for any reason we will come get you.
 You are welcome to come take a peek, but we do not recommend staying the entire time.
 The parent side is set up with a comfy couch, a bathroom, snacks and water for you to enjoy.